rmzse/code-challenge-spring-2018/README.md

 Hand in the assignment by:
 * Create an account on Github.com
 * Start a new repository or project, make sure it's pubic.
-* Upload your whole code folder (There's an upload files button).
+* [Upload](https://help.github.com/articles/adding-a-file-to-a-repository/) your whole code folder.
 * Attach the link to the repositoy in your written application.

 Good luck!